 To access your rental income, you can pay yourself a salary.
 This will be liable to income tax but will count as a cost when calculating your pre-tax profit for corporation tax purposes.

 Rental profits taken as dividends are not considered a business expense.
 For tax year 2022-2023, the tax-free allowance on dividends is £2,000.
 How much tax you pay on dividends above this amount depends on your tax band.
 The following dividend rates apply.

 |Tax Band||Tax rate on dividends above the allowance|

 If you plan to leave the rental profits in the company, this is not a problem.
-However, if you need to live off your rental income, you’ll need to do the maths to work out whether a limited company reduces your tax bill.
-Speak to a tax accountant as there are ways you can maximise your tax-efficiency, such as distrusting dividends to a spouse who is a basic rate taxpayer.
+However, if you need to live off your rental income (which many small-scale landlords do), then you will need to do the maths to work out whether a limited company reduces your tax bill.
+Speak to a tax accountant as there are ways you can maximise your tax-efficiency, such as splitting dividends with a spouse who is a basic rate taxpayer.

 Transferring any properties you own in your own name is costly

-For some landlords, these costs make moving to a limited company prohibitive.
-For others, the long-term tax savings out-weigh these costs.
+For some landlords, these costs make moving to a limited company very prohibitive.
+For others, the long-term tax savings far out-weigh these costs.